10 Ways To Ask 'What Are You Doing' In Spanish

 So you want to know how to ask someone “what are you doing?” in Spanish.

-There are actually numerous ways.
+There are actually numerous ways to ask this.

-But first, I’ll touch on a few important grammar points.
+At the end, I’ll touch on a few important grammar points.

 Which verb is important when asking someone what they’re doing in Spanish?

 When asking someone what they’re doing in Spanish, there are a couple of important verbs to consider.

 One of these verbs is hacer, which means “to do”.

 The other verb is estar, which means “to be” and can be used as an auxiliary verb for some interrogative phrases that take the progressive or continuous form.